animepusya/animepusya/README.md

 ## ✦ About

-iOS developer focused on building real apps, not just demos.
+iOS developer building real apps from idea to release.

-I like thinking about how features should work in real use: architecture, state management, UX details, and edge cases.
+I care about how features behave in real usage: architecture, state management, UX details and performance.

-Right now my main focus is SwiftUI, local-first apps, system integrations, and building products that can actually grow.

----

-## ✦ What I do

-- build iOS apps from idea to release
-- design app structure before adding features
-- work with local data, calendar logic, widgets, notifications, and subscriptions
-- care about UI/UX details, animations, and stable behavior
-- use AI as a tool, but always review and understand the code

 ---